mendix/docs/content/en/docs/control-center/apps.md

 The **Apps** page gives an overview of all the apps belonging to your company.
 The page has the following tabs available: **Mendix Cloud**, **Mendix Free Cloud**, **Other Apps**, and **Deactivated Apps**.

 {{% alert color="info" %}}
-We are currently enhancing this page to provide information about apps deployed on standalone private clouds.
+We will enhance this page to provide information about apps deployed on standalone private clouds.
 Stay tuned.
 {{% /alert %}}

 ## 2 Mendix Cloud